-Head towards the golden beaches of the south coast of the island to witness yet another UNESCO World Heritage site: the Galle Dutch Fort, built by the Portuguese and fortified by the Dutch.
-Today, with charming villas, ancient churches and cobblestoned streets, the fort still retains much of its quaint colonial aura and enchants anyone who walks upon its ramparts overlooking a deep blue sea.
+Head towards the golden beaches of the south coast of the island to witness yet another Unesco World Heritage site: the Galle Dutch Fort, built by the Portuguese and fortified by the Dutch.
+Today – with charming villas, ancient churches and cobblestoned streets – the fort still retains much of the original quaint colonial aura.
+It’s bound to enchant anyone who walks upon the ramparts overlooking the deep, blue sea.

 Dambulla Cave Temple

-See mystic caves adorned with alluring frescoes and elaborately carved statues at the ancient Dambulla Cave Temple, featuring over 150 stunning Buddha statues and religious artworks created over 2,000 years ago and beautifully preserved.
-Various kings have contributed to this magnificence over the centuries, and King Nissanka Malla had the cave interiors gilded – thus earning the temple earned its name, Rangiri Dambulu (Golden Temple of Dambulla), now a UNESCO World Heritage site.
+See mystic caves adorned with alluring frescoes and elaborately carved statues at the ancient Dambulla Cave Temple.
+It has more than 150 Buddha statues and religious artworks, some of which were created at least 2,000 years ago.
+Various kings have contributed to this magnificence over the centuries, and King Nissanka Malla had the cave interiors gilded, thus earning the temple the name of Rangiri Dambulu (Golden Temple of Dambulla).

 Pinnawala Elephant Orphanage

-Ever seen hundreds of majestic tuskers frolicking about at one spot?
-The Pinnawala Elephant Orphanage is truly astounding.
-At this place that cares for wild orphaned elephants, visitors are treated to sights of these playful giants bathing in the river, while a lucky few will even get the chance to bottle feed some adorable young ones.
+Ever seen hundreds of majestic tuskers frolicking in the same spot?
+The Pinnawala Elephant Orphanage will let you.
+Here, you’re treated to sights of these playful giants bathing in the river, while a lucky few will even get the chance to bottle feed some adorable calves.

 Yala National Park

-The Yala National Park is whereto go for a glimpse of the abundant Sri Lankan wildlife in its natural habitat.
-Yala is famous for its population of majestic wild elephants, stealthy leopards roaming free, as well as an astounding variety of birds native to Sri Lanka.
+The Yala National Park is where to go if you want to see Sri Lankan wildlife in a natural habitat.
+Yala is famous for the population of majestic wild elephants, stealthy leopards and astounding variety of birds.

 Temple of the Tooth

-Located in Kandy, Sri Lanka’s ancient hill capital, the Temple of the Tooth is considered to be the very heart of the nation.
-Wars had been fought for the possession of the Sacred Tooth Relic as it’s believed that whoever holds the Sacred Tooth Relic of Lord Buddha holds the power and the right to rule the country.
+Located in Kandy, the Temple of the Tooth is considered the very heart of the nation.
+Wars had been fought for the possession of the Sacred Tooth Relic; it’s believed that whoever holds it has the power and the right to rule the country.
 Being a predominantly Buddhist country, the Temple of the Tooth is the most sacred place of worship for Buddhists in Sri Lanka.
-Visit between July and August to witness the spectacular Festival of the Tooth (Kandy Perahera), a vibrant religious procession complete with beautifully adorned elephants, drummers, fire eaters, energetic dancers and stilt walkers.
+Visit between July and August to witness the spectacular Festival of the Tooth (Kandy Perahera), a vibrant religious procession complete with beautifully adorned elephants, drummers, fire-eaters, dancers and stilt walkers.

 Adam’s Peak (Sri Pada)

-Buddhists believe that it is the footprint of the Lord Buddha; Christians believe that it’s Adam’s footprint after he was expelled from Eden; Hindus believe that it belongs to Lord Shiva that adorns its misty peak.
-Whatever the case, this beautiful mountain peak had been a pilgrimage site for more than 2,000 years and is famous for its magnificent sunrises.
+Buddhists believe that it is the footprint of the Lord Buddha; Christians believe that it’s Adam’s, after he was expelled from Eden; Hindus believe that it belongs to Lord Shiva.
+Whatever the case, this beautiful mountain peak has been a pilgrimage site for more than 2,000 years and offers magnificent sunrises.
 The best time to climb Adam’s Peak is between December and May.

 Horton Plains National Park

-Cascading waterfalls and sprawling plains stretching out for as far as the eye can see, the Horton Plains National Park is a strange and beautiful world that provides excellent hiking opportunities.
-The scenic landscape is rivaled only by its diverse wildlife and abundance of flora, most of which are native to Sri Lanka.
+Home to cascading waterfalls and sprawling plains stretching out for as far as the eye can see, the Horton Plains National Park is a beautiful world with excellent hiking opportunities.
+The scenic landscape is rivalled only by the diverse wildlife and abundance of flora.

-The Diyaluma Falls, cascading down to the Koslanda Plateau in the Koslanda-Welawaya road, provide a spectacular sight for all who see it.
-Much local folklore surrounds this mystic waterfall in the Badulla District, increasing its allure even more.
+The Diyaluma Falls, cascading down to the Koslanda Plateau in the Koslanda-Welawaya road, are a spectacular sight.
+Much local folklore surrounds this mystic waterfall in the Badulla District, increasing the allure even further.

-The Gal Viharaya (‘Stone Temple’ in Sinhalese) in Polonnaruwa (a splendid UNESCO World Heritage site) houses the most perfect specimen of Buddha statues hewn out of solid stone.
-Four caves in total house a unique Buddha statue each.
+The Gal Viharaya (Stone Temple) in Polonnaruwa houses four of the most perfect of Buddha statues, each carved out of solid stone.
 This temple was built during the reign of King Parakrabahu and remains one of the finest examples of stone carvings in Sri Lanka.